grucloud/grucloud/docusaurus/docs/azure/resources/ContainerService/AgentPool.md

           type: 'boolean',
           title: 'Whether each node is allocated its own public IP.',
           description: 'Some scenarios may require nodes in a node pool to receive their own dedicated public IP addresses.
 A common scenario is for gaming workloads, where a console needs to make a direct connection to a cloud virtual machine to minimize hops.
 For more information see [assigning a public IP per node](https://docs.microsoft.com/azure/aks/use-multiple-node-pools#assign-a-public-ip-per-node-for-your-node-pools).
 The default is false.'
         },
-        enableCustomCATrust: {
-          type: 'boolean',
-          title: 'Whether to enable Custom CA Trust feature.',
-          description: 'When set to true, AKS deploys a daemonset and host services to sync custom certificate authorities from a user-provided config map into node trust stores.
-Defaults to false.'
-        },
         nodePublicIPPrefixID: {
           type: 'string',